bcaro/wifilightV2-doc/docs/en_US/index.md

 There are many products compatible with the plugin but very different brands or brands.

 Compatible products:
--   Light bulbs Mi.Light / EasyBulb / LimitlessLED connected to the controllers below: no feedback \ *
+-   Mi.Light / EasyBulb / LimitlessLED bulbs connected to the controllers below: no feedback!
--   Strip-led Mi.Light / EasyBulb / LimitlessLED connected to the controllers below: no status feedback \ *
+-   Strip-led Mi.Light / EasyBulb / LimitlessLED connected to the controllers below: no feedback!
--   Led controller Mi.Light / EasyBulb / LimitlessLED V3.0 to V5.0 (the miboxer is not compatible): no feedback \ *
+-   Led controller Mi.Light / EasyBulb / LimitlessLED V3.0 to V5.0 (the miboxer is not compatible): no feedback!
--   Mi.Light / EasyBulb / LimitlessLED led controller V6.0 / iBox1 / iBox2: no status feedback \ *
+-   Mi.Light / EasyBulb / LimitlessLED LED controller V6.0 / iBox1 / iBox2: No feedback!
--   Ampoules WiFi Xiaomi Yeelight blanches et couleur avec retour d'état \*
+-   White and color Xiaomi Yeelight WiFi bulbs with status feedback!
--   Strip-led WiFi Xiaomi Yeelight color with status feedback \ *
+-   Strip-led WiFi Xiaomi Yeelight color with status feedback!
--   Plafonnier WiFi Xiaomi Yeelight avec retour d'état \*
+-   Xiaomi Yeelight WiFi ceiling light with status feedback!
--   Lampe de bureau WiFi Xiaomi Mijia avec retour d'état \*
+-   WiFi desktop lamp Xiaomi Mijia with status feedback!
--   Sonoff Basic R3 in DIY mode with status feedback \ * \ *
+-   Sonoff Basic R3 in DIY mode with status feedback !!

 Products that can be compatible and unsecured:
--   LW12 / Lagute: RGB strip-led controller: return of state \ *
+-   LW12 / Lagute: RGB strip-led controller: back state!
--   Wifi 320/370 RGB / RGBW strip-led controller: partial state return \ *
+-   Wifi 320/370 RGB / RGBW strip-led controller: partial state return!
--   Magic UFO: RGBW strip-led controller, handles the white \ *
+-   Magic UFO: RGBW strip-led controller, handles the white!
--   MagicHome: RGBW / RGBWW strip-led controller and bulbs / spots RGBW compatible with the MagicHome app \ *
+-   MagicHome: RGBW / RGBWW strip-led controller and bulbs / spots RGBW compatible with the MagicHome app!
--   H801: RGBW strip-led controller, no return status \ * \ *
+-   H801: RGBW strip-led controller, no return status !!
--   Arilux AL-C01/02/03/04/06/10 : RGB/RGBW/RGBWW strip-led contrôleur, retour d’état \*
+-   Arilux AL-C01 / 02/03/04/06/10: RGB / RGBW / RGBWW strip-led controller, status feedback!
--   TP-Link LB100/110/120/130 : ampoules avec retour d’état \*
+-   TP-Link LB100 / 110/120/130: bulbs with status feedback!
--   Lampe Extel Meli avec retour d'état \*
+-   Extel Meli lamp with status feedback!
--   Xiaomi Philips: Desk lamp, bulb and ceiling lamp with state return \ * \ * \ *
+-   Xiaomi Philips: Desk lamp, bulb and ceiling with status feedback!
--   Bulbs, sockets, switch, flap switches, humidifier, thermostat compatible Tuya Smart live or Jinvoo smart or eFamilyCloud apps with status feedback \ * \ * \ *
+-   Bulbs, sockets, switch, flap switches, humidifier, thermostat compatible Tuya Smart live or Jinvoo smart or eFamilyCloud apps with feedback!
--   TP-link HS100 HS110 electrical outlets with status feedback \ * \ *
+-   TP-link HS100 HS110 power sockets with status feedback !!
--   Magic home compatible LED pixel strip controllers with status feedback \ *
+-   Magic home compatible LED pixel strip controllers with status feedback!
--   Devices controlled by the Ewelink app including Sonoff in LAN mode with status feedback \ * \ * \ *
+-   Devices controlled by the Ewelink app including Sonoff in LAN mode with status feedback !!!

 For these controllers, bulbs or sockets, the exchange protocol does not come directly from the manufacturer who can change it at any time.
 Several versions exist on the market that are not all compatible with the plugin.

-Asterisks:
+Warning :
-- \ *: easy integration for a person who reads the documentation before acting
+- ! : easy integration for someone reading the literature before acting
-- \ * \ *: in addition to \ *, requires to follow a particular procedure, adapted to a person who understands that a procedure is made to be followed scrupulously
+- !! : in addition to!, requires to follow a particular procedure, adapted to a person who understands that a procedure is made to be followed scrupulously
-- \ * \ * \ *: in addition to \ * \ * requires basic computer skills and is accustomed to researching the internet for a specific purpose
+- !!! : in addition to !! requires basic computer skills and is accustomed to researching the internet for a specific purpose

 Incompatible products and who will not be:
 -   The Mi.light MiBoxer bridge (except ON / OFF box)